right arrow Back

 Realistically, you should expect to have to chase up overdue invoices relatively often.

-One thing that can help to reduce the time spent pursuing late invoices is auditing your own accounts receivable.
+One thing that can help to reduce the time spent pursuing late invoices is auditing your own accounts receivable and conducting an accounts payable audit.

 TL; DR

 Carrying out an audit of accounts receivable is a great way to reduce late payment of your invoices.
-Ensure your receivables balance is correct and look for trends in late-paying customers that you can use to encourage prompt payment.
+Implementing an invoice audit process ensures your receivables balance is correct and helps identify trends in late-paying customers that you can use to encourage prompt payment.

 Auditing accounts receivable involves monitoring your customers’ accounts to recognise when invoices become overdue.

 This should be a regular task quickly reviewing all invoicing activity to ensure all overdue invoices are followed up.
-This also helps to recognise serial late-paying customers so the business can take action to reduce how often this happens.
+This also helps to recognise serial late-paying customers so the business can take action to reduce how often this happens by verifying and matching invoice details against shipping receipts and purchase orders.

 Unlike regular company-wide audits, auditing accounts receivable is a constant process – not a one-off activity at a certain point in time.